Tack Coat

 Process

-A Bond Coat is a thin coating of bituminous liquid asphalt sprayed between an existing pavement surface and a hot-mix overlay.
-The purpose of the bond coat is to adhere the pavement layers together so they act as single unit and not as independent layers.
+A tack coat (sometimes referred to as a bond coat) is a thin coating of bituminous liquid asphalt sprayed between an existing asphalt pavement surface and a hot-mix overlay.
+The purpose of the tack coat is to adhere the pavement layers together so they act as a single unit and not as independent layers.

-1. Generally the base surface is prepared by a through brooming, sometimes an older layer of asphalt may be removed by milling which can create a significant amount of debris.
-It is important that the base surface is clean and dry.
+1. First, the base surface is prepared by a thorough brooming.
+Sometimes, an older layer of asphalt may be removed by milling, which can create a significant amount of debris.
+It is important that the base surface is clean and dry before beginning the tack coat application process.

 Variations